jhudsl/Documentation_and_Usability/04-good_documentation.Rmd

 ### How-to examples <img src="resources/images/how-to.png" width="8%">

-A set of How-to examples will demonstrate step-by-step the most common uses after they have completed the Getting Started steps.
+A set of How-to examples will demonstrate step-by-step the most common uses for your tool after they have completed the Getting Started steps.

 - Every step is specifically provided by code (or by screenshots in the case of a GUI).
 - Any data needed to run the example is provided.